 Ellen grew up in Tucson, Arizona in a bilingual household.
-She spent much of her time in Mexico with her mother's family.
-She says that being bilingual has helped her tremendously on the job in the large Hispanic communities of Phoenix and Los Angeles.
-She graduated from Arizona State University with a degree in broadcast journalism and is proud to have been inducted into the Walter Cronkite School of Broadcast Journalism's Hall of Fame in 2006.
+She spent much of her time in Mexico with her mother's family, and says being bilingual has helped her tremendously on the job in the large Hispanic communities of Phoenix and Los Angeles.
+Ellen graduated from Arizona State University with a degree in broadcast journalism and is proud to have been inducted into the Walter Cronkite School of Broadcast Journalism's Hall of Fame in 2006.
 She has received an Impact Award for Excellence in Television from the National Hispanic Media Coalition.

 ABC7 Broadcast Center